neatnik/omg.lol/info/Account/referrals.md

 The list at the bottom of your referrals page shows everyone who has indicated that you’ve referred them to omg.lol, either by using your referral URL or by visiting their own referrals page and entering your address there (if you have more than one address, they could enter any of those addresses to give you credit).

 If you’ve referred people to omg.lol and they’ve signed up but you don’t see their name in your list, ask them to visit their [referrals page](/account/referrals) and enter your address there.

+## Program Details

+Here’s pretty much every detail about the program:

+* You’ll receive three months of service credit for each person who signs up for omg.lol and either uses your referrer URL or lists you as their referrer on their referrals page.

+* This program operates retroactively from the start of the service.
+You can receive credit for people who you referred years ago, as long as they sign in and list you as their referrer.

+* The three months of service per referral is calculated as 91.5 days, which is one quarter of a leap year.
+Weird, yeah, but super fair!

+* The balance in your Time Bank has no cash value.
+Your balance is surrendered when your omg.lol membership ends.

+* Please don’t spam your referrer URLs or pester people to sign up for the service.
+We want to reward you for friendly, low-pressure referrals.
+Members who engage in referral spam or other unpleasant behavior related to the referral program will likely not be members for long.

+* It should go without saying, but we have a zero-tolerance policy for any fraud or abuse related to the referral program.
+It won’t end well for anyone trying to game the system or engaging in any shenanigans.
+Please, just don’t.